rybick/pogolitics/docs/FAQ.md

 [here](https://github.com/rybick/pogolitics/blob/master/src/main/kotlin/pogolitics/controller/MoveSetStatsCalculator.kt) -
 even if you don't know anything about programming, you should be able to read it just like math equations.
 If you find an error please let me know!
+You can also take a look at [this test](https://github.com/rybick/pogolitics/blob/master/src/test/kotlin/MoveSetStatsCalculatorTest.kt#L60) that compares the DPS calculated by the `MoveSetStatsCalculator` (linked above) with damage simulated in a number of attacks and divided by the time it would take to execute them.

 ## I found a bug or an error.
 Can you fix it?
 This is a project I do in my free time, but I try to fix all bugs that I know of.